apedroed88/pysqlbuilder/README.rst

 Filtering
 """""""""

-Queries can be filtered with ``pypika.Criterion`` by using equality or inequality operators
+Queries can be filtered with ``pysqlbuilder.Criterion`` by using equality or inequality operators

 .. code-block:: python